Educational Consulting and Literary Firm

 At Create and Educate's 5 Super Strengths, we create spaces that thrive through resilience.

-Create and Educate's 5 Super Strengths provides products, professional development, educational services, and consulting services that empowers and engages leaders, teachers, parents and entrepreneurs to transform their practices to be best practices in educational and business spaces.
+Create and Educate's 5 Super Strengths provides products, professional development, educational services, and consulting services that empower and engage leaders, teachers, parents, and entrepreneurs to transform their practices to be best practices in educational and business spaces.

 NWEA is an affiliate of Create and Educate, LLC.

 Co-Founder and Senior Trainer/Coach, Principal Tammy Taylor contributes to the NWEA Blog.
 See her latest entry here:

 NWEA Case Study where Tammy Taylor serves as Principal:

 Create and Educate's 5 Super Strengths was founded by Sheka Houston and Tammy Taylor, school leaders with 40 years of experience between the two of them and an added bonus of having backgrounds and experiences in business, banking, and real estate.
 In terms of educational results, the dynamic duo has been involved in charter school start-ups, has instituted nationally-recognized college and career-ready programs and character education programs as school initiatives, has received the South Carolina Palmetto Silver Award for academic growth, moved schools from the Priority and Comprehensive Support and Improvement statuses, won the Palmetto State Arts Education Steam School of Excellence Award and moved schools from the 17th percentile to the 90th percentile in reading on the NWEA MAP assessment.

 Create and Educate's 5 Super Strength offers classes, seminars, conferences, and workshops for literacy, social, cultural, emotional learning, and character education.

 We also have products available such as posters, books, and printed educational materials in the fields of social, cultural, emotional learning, and character education.